sara-nl/griddocs/source/Pages/Basics/first_grid_job.rst

 Describe your job in a JDL file
 ===============================

-To submit a Grid job you must describe this in a plain text file, called JDL.
+To submit a Grid job you must describe this in a plain text file, called :abbr:`JDL (Job Description Language)`.
 Optionally, you can check the Computing Elements (CEs) that this job may run on.
-The JDL will pass the details of your job to the WMS.
+The JDL file will pass the details of your job to the :abbr:`WMS (Workload Management System)`.

 .. warning:: Make sure you have started your session and created already a :ref:`valid proxy <startgridsession>`.